 BKLYNER is a Brooklyn-wide news site, with its beginnings in Southern Brooklyn.
 Our roots are in community reporting, and we care about the communities we cover.
 We strive to cover the diversity of the Brooklyn neighborhoods and the news, issues, events, and businesses that matter to their residents.

 Where we excel is building community — online and off — and that comes by focusing on the needs of all residents.
-If you have an issue you’d like us to cover, or just want to share an amusing anecdote, email email@example.com or call (347) 533 4474.
+If you have an issue you’d like us to cover, or just want to share an amusing anecdote, email email@example.com or call (917) 496 5888.
+Email is much preferred.

 Fort Greene Focus began its life in 2009 as The Local, published by the New York Times, and then the CUNY Journalism School ran the site as “The Nabe” in 2013 and 2014.

-We are funded through memberships from our readers, as well as advertising from local businesses and institutions.
-We are not a non-profit.
+We are funded through subscriptions from our readers, as well as advertising from local businesses and institutions.
 You can read more about our work in this piece from The Atlantic: Who’s Left Covering Brooklyn With the Big Newspapers in Retreat?

 STORIES: If you have a tip, story idea, or want to send us a press release, feel free to email/call us directly.
 If you’re writing in with a tip, please be as specific as possible and include all the information you have.
 If you’ve got photo or video, you can send it to us in an email firstname.lastname@example.org.
 If it’s an emergency or breaking news, it’ll be best to call us at (917) 496 5888.

-EVENTS LISTINGS: Please feel free to add to our events calendar, and email Liena@bklyner.com if you need any help.
-Our events roundups are at editorial discretion, but you are welcome to flag your event for consideration by emailing Editor@bklyner.com.
-If you’d like a sponsored post, please email Dina Rabiner at Dina@bklyner.com.
+EVENTS LISTINGS: Please feel free to add to our events calendar at Bklyner.com/calendar/, and email Editor@bklyner.com if you need any help.
+All events need to be approved, so may not post instantly.
+Our events roundups are at editorial discretion.
+If you’d like to have your post featured in teh calendar, the rate is $50/week, please email Liena@bklyner.com.

 NEW BUSINESS: If you are opening a business in Brooklyn, we’d like to know and give you a shout out in one of our openings roundups which we try to do monthly for as many neighborhoods as we can.
 Please email details including contact to Editor@bklyner.com with a subject line: FOR NEW BUSINESS ROUNDUP.
-If you’d like a sponsored post, please email Dina Rabiner at Dina@bklyner.com.
+If you’d like a sponsored post, please email Liena Zagare at Liena@bklyner.com.

-CONTRIBUTING: Got a love for your neighborhood and a desire to express it?
+CONTRIBUTING: Love your neighborhood and a desire to express it?
 Looking to build up a portfolio of writing?
-We’d love to provide a regular forum for your work, and are open to your pitches — however, if you’d just like to get involved, we can help with ideas for pieces.
-To apply, send an email pitching what you’d like to do and why you’d like to do it, and please include some writing samples, to email@example.com.
+We’d love to provide a regular forum for your work, and are open to your pitches.
+Send an email pitching what you’d like to do and why you’d like to do it, and please include some writing samples, to email@example.com.
 We pay for the work we publish.

 COMMENTS POLICY: We encourage and appreciate comments from our neighbors and readers on our stories.
 However, those comments must contribute to a neighborly conversation, and in general, they cannot be abusive, contain personal attacks, be inflammatory, or be overly profane.
 We reserve the right to make the decisions about which comments violate these ground rules, and will moderate the comments at our discretion.
 We currently moderate all comments, which is why if you add yours in the middle of the night it will not show up instantly.

-LEGAL NOTICES: We are not a print publication and cannot publish your legal notices to fulfill publication requirements.
-We wish we could.
+LEGAL NOTICES: We publish online daily and only print occasional neighborhood issues so we cannot publish your legal notices to fulfill publication requirements.

 Corner Media, Inc, is a member of the Local Independent Online News Publishers Association.